-In Australia, musculoskeletal conditions and diseases are one of the major causes of chronic pain such as arthritis, back pain, and osteoporosis.
-Since it has been gradually increasing throughout the years, is the Australian government’s department of health doing anything about this issue?
+In Australia, musculoskeletal conditions and diseases are one of the major causes of chronic pain such as arthritis, back pain and osteoporosis.
+Since it has been gradually increasing throughout the years, is the Australian government’s department of health and politicians doing anything about this issue?
 Turns out, they care about citizens experiencing these chronic conditions.

 This condition is not that common compared to the rest, it does happen to individuals that have low immune systems.
 It is an autoimmune disease that affects the lining of the joints which causes the joints to be damaged and inflamed.

 The medical condition that causes harm to the joints is called arthritis.
 Over 3 million Australians experience arthritis, which is quite a huge number for both adults and children alone.
 Their joints become swollen, stiff, deformed and painful.
 Juvenile arthritis, however, is for children below 16 years of age that suffers from this particular condition.
 Arthritis in children could last for several months or years, depending on the type of arthritis.

 Lupus is another autoimmune disease that affects all parts of the body caused by several environmental and genetic factors.
 This condition is quite rare but regularly occurs with women between the ages of 15 to 45.
 Some of the symptoms include skin rashes, swelling in the joints, fever, and tiredness.

 How Australia’s Government Healthcare Department Is Solving This Issue

 The Australian government does not take this issue lightly and formed several programs to help combat musculoskeletal conditions.
 Though there are several other programs out there such as the Back in Action Kimberly Clark Program, the programs held by the government are usually free and the public could access them easily.

 Below are some of the programs and treatments for musculoskeletal conditions by the government:

 - The Medicare Benefits Schedule was created in order to help pay for the costs of patient care and the plans for Chronic Disease Management.